Verstappen takes pole in wet and chaotic Imola qualifying

 Kevin Magnussen was fourth for Haas, ahead of Alpine's Fernando Alonso and McLaren's Daniel Ricciardo with Red Bull's Sergio Perez seventh and Valtteri Bottas eighth for Alfa Romeo.
 Sebastian Vettel starts ninth for Aston Martin.

-Verstappen's best time of one minute and 27.999 seconds was 0.779 quicker than Leclerc's quickest, although the final session was interrupted three times.
+Verstappen's best time of 1 minute 27.999 seconds was 0.779 quicker than Leclerc's quickest, although the final session was interrupted three times.

 Carlos Sainz had already spun and smashed his Ferrari into the tyre barrier in the second stint, bringing out red flags and sending the Spaniard back to the paddock on a scooter.
 He qualified 10th.